 Recovery can help ease some of the tension and the skills that an addict learns in rehab can help change things for the better.
 Here are some of the ways that recovery can help improve family life.

 1. Better Communication

 During rehab, patients learn important communication skills that may have been lacking when they were dealing with an addiction.
-They will be able to listen more carefully to what others are saying, improve their emotional intelligence and be able to read situations.
+They will be able to listen more carefully to what others are saying, improve their emotional intelligence, and be able to read situations.

-They can help to pass on these communication skills to their family by opening up dialogue with them and getting involved in healthy discussions.
+They can help to pass on these communication skills to their family by opening up a dialogue with them and getting involved in healthy discussions.
 Everyone in the family will be able to enjoy speaking more openly and honestly with one another while expressing their emotions in a constructive way.

 2. Stability and Routine

-People in recovery learn to create stability in their lives and once they leave rehab they will want to experience a more stable family life as well.
+People in recovery learn to create stability in their lives and once they leave rehab they will want to experience more stable family life as well.
 They might set up a routine for the family that brings everyone closer such as daily dinners together, or even date night for spouses to strengthen their bond.

 Without the unpredictability of addictive behavior, family life can establish a sense of security and routine that can be especially good for children’s emotional health.